guguji666666/Qualys-VA-Remediation/QID 91871/readme.md

 Get-WmiObject -Class Win32_InstalledStoreProgram
 ```

-Paint 3D is no longer found in the installed apps
+Paint/Paint 3D apps should no longer be found in the installed apps